 The Library Media Specialist program prepares students for New York State teacher certification in the area of Library Media Specialist (LMS).
 While we focus on preparing school librarians to work in the New York City public schools, our graduates are placed in a variety of educational settings.
-Many SILS LMS alums are working as school librarians in both public and private schools in the New York metropolitan area and across the Tri-State Area, in public libraries serving children and youth, in educational publishing, and curriculum design and development.
+Many SILS LMS alumni are working as school librarians in both public and private schools in the New York metropolitan area and across the tri-state area in public libraries serving youth in educational publishing and curriculum design and development.

-> Library Media Specialists are at the forefront of nurturing student learning and information literacy.
-The LMS manages the library program, which we view as a hub for the school learning community where P-12 pupils can find resources to support research, pleasure reading, technology use, and inquiry toward lifelong learning.
-LMS are instructional partners, teachers, information specialists, and program administrators.
-Our LMS Program explores a variety of literacies, from reading and writing skills to technological savvy, and our students create lesson plans and programs that support P-12 pupils to develop 21st century skills.
+Library Media Specialists are at the forefront of nurturing student learning and information literacy.
+A LMS manages a school's library program, a hub for learning where pre-kindergarten through twelfth-grade pupils can find resources to support research, read for pleasure, access technology, and so much more.
+A LMS is an instructional partner, teacher, information specialist, and program administrator.
+Our LMS program explores a variety of literacies, from reading and writing skills to technological know-how, and our students create lesson plans and programs that support pupils as they develop 21st-century skills.

-> Student options for certification:
+Student options for certification:

 Students matriculated in the M.S.L.I.S. degree program can apply to participate in the LMS program as their 36-credit degree.
 Students who have already completed their M.S.L.I.S. degree and wish to complete the LMS track can apply for the Advanced Certificate in LMS.
 Please note that any SILS student may register for most LMS Courses if they have met the necessary prerequisites.